Semrush helps you:

 And whenever someone uses your visual asset in their post, they link back to you:

-Entrepreneur – Visual asset link
+Entrepreneur – Visual Backlink

 Let’s look at two quick examples…